NUS LKY

 The course will cover both conceptual and practical knowledge, provide global perspectives on communication and effective public policy:

-• New behavioural approaches to public policy and comms
+• New behavioural approaches to public policy and communications

 • Research and testing